nathanw88/BikeTrainer/README.md

 ## Description

 a trainer to log your workouts your food intake and your sleep. with the ability to show you your data on a graph so you can see you effort along a time line.
-Live Link: https://wellness-trainer.herokuapp.com/ for testing use the email: test@test.com password: 12345678
+Live Link: https://wellness-trainer.herokuapp.com/ for testing use the following login info email: test@test.com password: 12345678

 ## Available Scripts